Pharmacists Language Proficiency Requirements – Canada

 -

-Holding a Quebec secondary school diploma (post-1985)
+Holding a Quebec secondary school diploma.

 -

-Obtaining a certificate from the Office québécois de la langue française (OQLF)
+Obtaining a certificate from the Office québécois de la langue française (OQLF).

 -

-Passing the official OQLF French language exam
+Passing the official OQLF French language examination.

-How to Submit Language Proof
+How to Submit Language Proficiency Proof

 -